 Developing a strong brand requires developing a strong brand personality.
 Just like people, your business’s brand has a personality.
 This determines how customers connect with you and whether or not they want to do business with you.
-Game of Thrones as Brand Archetypes is an important part of understanding your brand personality.
+Rediscovering Game of Thrones characters as brand archetypes can help you understand your brand personality!

-Knowing which Archetype your business is often subjective but help is at hand.
-Many people in our great nation have a healthy relationship with the world of Game of Thrones.
-Let’s check out the brand archetypes through the attributes of our favourite characters.
+Knowing which Archetype your business is is often subjective, but help is at hand!
+Many people have come to have a love/hate relationship with the world of Game of Thrones.
+Let’s check out the brand archetypes through the attributes of our most loved (and hated) characters.
 Do you recognise yourself?

-Here are the 12 basic archetypes, a brand can assume.. according to the Seven Kingdoms:
+Here are the 12 basic archetypes that a brand can assume, according to the Seven Kingdoms:

 The Ruler wants absolute power